publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch74/schVI/ptA/m__us_usc_t22_s6601.md

     (e) __Modification of plan__

-        The President may, on the basis of consultations with the appropriate congressional committees, modify or revise any part of the plan transmitted under subsection (a) of this section until that part of the plan becomes effective in accordance with subsection (g) of this section.
+        The President may, on the basis of consultations with the appropriate congressional committees, modify or revise any part of the plan transmitted under subsection (a) until that part of the plan becomes effective in accordance with subsection (g).

     (f) __Report__